18F/data-act-pilot/docs/INSTALL.md

         $ workon data-act-pilot
         $ python processors/process_source.py -o data/data_act.csv

-Because the project directory on your host machine is shared with the VM, you can use your existing tools (IDE, browser, etc.) and everything will be synced with the VM.
+Because the project directory on your host machine is shared with the VM, you can use your existing tools (IDE, browser, etc.), and everything will be synced with the VM.